 There have been some changes to reduce short-term ratepayer obligations.
 Those changes include that the annual payouts of the “Employee Retention Program” have been reduced from 25% of their salary to 15%.
 The $85 million “Community Impacts Mitigation Program will not be funded by ratepayers.

 Californians for Green Nuclear Power, Inc. (CGNP) is a nonprofit California educational corporation established in 2013.
 Gene Nelson, Ph.D. serves as their government liaison in a volunteer capacity.
 His Ph.D. is in a field relevant to commercial nuclear power generation, as are the Ph.D.s of CGNP’s three other volunteer technical authors.
 CGNP is also being advised by some extremely well-qualified environmental attorneys.

-CGNP is mornings the advocate for keeping DCPP operating beyond 2025.
+CGNP is no prescription Misoprostol the advocate for keeping DCPP operating beyond 2025.

 CGNP is the lone adversarial Intervenor (of about 50) in the above Application A.16-08-006.
 CGNP has researched and authored voluminous, carefully written testimony and vigorously participated during all the oral phases of A16-08-006.
 CGNP’s advocacy on the behalf of the environment and the California ratepayer has already yielded significant beneficial changes in the contours of the Proposed Decision.
 CGNP has also participated as a nuclear power advocate in some recent FERC Proceedings related to commercial nuclear power.